DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 # June 17

 ### AMP
 I did my research on the new AMP, and I found a great choice after quickly adding the specs I wanted.
-I cohse the MAX9722AEUE+ due to it being a 16 pin (accually with a +input left and right), pin extruding outwards for easy soldering access and compatablility with the potentiometer I chose.
-With this, I got the files of the shcematic and footprint and imported it into the Kicad.
+I chose the MAX9722AEUE+ due to it being a 16 pin (accually with a +input left and right), pin extruding outwards for easy soldering access and compatibility with the potentiometer I chose.
+With this, I got the files of the schematic and footprint and imported it into the Kicad.

 https://www.digikey.co.nz/en/products/detail/analog-devices-inc-maxim-integrated/MAX9722AEUE/1495288